Palestine Research Center

-The Palestine Research Center (PRC) was an institute established in Beirut in 1965 to gather, conserve and analyse books and materials relating to Palestine, its culture and modern history, and to the political struggles of the Palestinian people.
+The Palestine Research Center (PRC), or the PLO Research Center, was an institute established in Beirut in 1965 by the Palestine Liberation Organization to gather, conserve and analyse books and materials relating to Palestine, its culture and modern history, and to the political struggles of the Palestinian people.
 It suffered damage from several attacks before a car bomb placed by an Israel proxy terrorist group, the Front for the Liberation of Lebanon from Foreigners destroyed the building in 1983.
 It was under diplomatic protection.